Vaishno Devi Temple: Worship

 Author Pintchman identifies with great goddess Mahadevi and says Vaishno Devi contains all powers and is associated with the entire creation as Mahadevi.
-Author Pintchman also says that, "Pilgrims identify Vaishno Devi with the Goddess Durga— Dogras and Punjabis also use the epithet Seranwali, "the Lion-rider"— while referring to her.
-The temple is sacred to both Hindus and Sikhs.
-Many prominent saints such as Swami Vivekananda have visited the temple.
+The shrine attracts pilgrims from a wide range of social and regional backgrounds, with visitors coming from across India and from overseas, and is not restricted to any single community or caste.

+Historically, the ritual of Aarti at the shrine consisted of traditional elements such as the ringing of bells and the chanting of devotional slogans.
+In recent years, the Shri Mata Vaishno Devi Shrine Board (SMVDSB) has modernized these practices to accommodate increasing pilgrim participation and feedback.
+To facilitate wider access to the rituals, the Board published an official book of the Aarti and introduced digital initiatives, including online darshan services.
+These technological advancements allow devotees to view the shrine's rituals remotely from any location.

 The temple receives an estimated annual $16 million according to some authors and has received over 1,800 kg of gold, 4,700 kilos of silver, and ₹2000 crore cash in the last two decades (2000–2020) as donation.

 Festivals

 The most prominent festivals held at Vaishno Devi Temple are Navaratri, a nine nights festival celebrating Devi's victory over evil demons and Diwali, a festival of lights symbolizing the victory of light over darkness, good over evil, and knowledge over ignorance.